-There are five bargaining units for unlicensed shipboard employees.
-The Seafarers' International Union (SIU) represents four unlicensed employee bargaining units, two of which are in the NACC Canada Fleet.
-The expiration dates for the SIU agreements are June 30, 2023 and July 31, 2024.
-Additionally, Unifor Local 4401 represents one unlicensed employee bargaining unit, and their agreement expires on March 31, 2023.
+There are six bargaining units for unlicensed shipboard employees.
+The Seafarers' International Union (SIU) represents five unlicensed employee bargaining units, three of which are in the NACC Canada Fleet and are presently under negotiation with a desired outcome of merging these units into one group.
+The next unlicensed contracts due for negotiation are the Unifor and SIU DDB agreements, both of which expire in 2023.